jemaynar/PowerShell1/README.md

 5. Get-40xFromLogs.ps1 - Scans .log files and contains logs with status code 40\d.
 6. Operator-Samples.ps1 - Some operators and what they output.
 Mostly code samples mostly.
 7. Move-FilesToBuckets.ps1 - Moves files to indexed buckets if the files in the source exceed a count threshold.
+8. Move-FileWithLog.ps1 - Move files recursively with log of the moves.